monojk/PunchCardReader/README.md

 # PunchCardReader
 Android kivy app to decode punch cards (IBM type, 12 rows, 80 rows) by taking a photo of the punch card.
 Best results if the back of the card on a black surface is photographed.

+The project is separated into the kivy python file and the card decoding python file.
+The card decoding python file can be run standalone from Spyder.

 For Kivy see: https://kivy.org/

 To build use buildozer: https://buildozer.readthedocs.io/en/latest/index.html